Video

 A video is a time-based recording of both the visual and audible components into a single medium.
-This page focuses mostly on the visual components of videos (see the Audio resources page for specifics about audio).
+This page focuses mostly on the visual components of videos (see the Audio Resources page for specifics about audio).

 There are many different kinds of videos that you can create.
 Below you can find some examples of the common video projects that we work with and a short description: